garethslinn/Angular2---Todo/README.md

 # Angular2---Todo

+A simple todo app.

-To install: npm install
+  - To install: npm install

-To run: npm start
+  - To run: npm start